qilingframework/zh/index.md

 <h1>Executive Summary</h1>
 Qiling Framework is not yet another emulataion tool.
 It combines binary instrumentation and binary emulation into one single framework.
-With Qiling Framework, we can achive:
+With Qiling Framework, we can achieve

   - Redirect process execution flow on the fly
   - Hot-patching binary during execution